Professor Vike Martina Plock

 She is currently beginning work on her next major reserach project: a history of modernist authors and intellectuals such as Virginia Woolf, Ernest Hemingway, Thomas Mann and Sigmund Freud whose books were re-printeded as cheap paperbacks by Penguin Books.

-Professor Plock's articles have appeared in Modern Fiction Studies, Modernism/Modernity, Journal of Modern Literature, Literature & History, James Joyce Quarterly, Joyce Studies Annual, and Literature Compass.
+Professor Plock's articles have appeared in Book History, Modern Fiction Studies, Modernism/Modernity, Journal of Modern Literature, Literature & History, James Joyce Quarterly, Joyce Studies Annual, and Literature Compass.

 From June 2013 to September 2014 Professor Plock was Principal Investigator of the AHRC-funded research network Tailored Trades: Clothes, Labour and Professional Communities, 1880-1939.
 Network events included adacemic workshops at Northumbria University and the University of Exeter, public lectures at the Bishopsgate Institute in London, exhibitions in the People's History Museum in Manchester and a concluding network conference "Clothes, Working Lives and Social Change (1880-1939)" in 2014.